dmytrostriletskyi/diagrams-as-code/README.md

 * Major cloud providers: AWS, Azure, GCP, IBM, Alibaba, Oracle, OpenStack, DigitalOcean and so on.
 * On-Premise, Kubernetes, Firebase, Elastic, SaaS.
 * Programming languages and frameworks.
-* And other generic things such as C4.

 Basically, with the project, you just define set of resources, compose them into groups and/or clusters and set relationships, anything else is done under the hood.